Royal Canadian Air Force: Structure

-The rank of general is held when an air officer is serving as chief of the Defence Staff.
+The rank of general is held when an air officer is Chief of the Defence Staff.
+The last air force officer who served as Chief of the Defence Staff was General Thomas J. Lawson, who was appointed to the position in 2012.
 The commander of the Royal Canadian Air Force holds the rank of lieutenant-general.
 Divisions are commanded by major-generals.
 Brigadier-generals are typically second-in-command of a division.
 Wings are commanded by colonels.
 Squadrons are commanded by lieutenant-colonels.
 Majors are typically second-in-command of squadrons, or flight commanders.
 Captains, lieutenants and second lieutenants are the junior level leaders in RCAF squadrons and headquarters.